Kaholo/kaholo-plugin-aws-ecs/README.md

 1. Access Key ID (Vault) **Required if not it settings** - The ID of the access key to use for authentication.
 2. Access Key Secret (Vault) **Required if not it settings** - The secret of the access key to use for authentication.
 3. Region (Autocomplete) **Required if not it settings** - Make the request in the specified region.
-4. Task Family (Autocomplete) **Required** - The task family of the task defintion to describe.
+4. Task Family (Autocomplete) **Required** - The task family of the task definition to describe.
-5. Task Definitions (Autocomplete) **Optional** - The specific version of the task defintion(s) to return information about.
+5. Task Definitions (Autocomplete) **Optional** - The specific version of the task definition(s) to return information about.
 Choose from dropdown or provide in the format of taskFamily:taskVersion.
 Will use the latest revision of the task family if not specified.
 Can enter multile values be passing as an array from code.

 ## Method: Describe Tasks
 Describe specified tasks running/stopped on a specific cluster.